atmarksharp/TimeOut-Hard/README.md

 # TimeOut-Hard

-Clone software of TimeOut, and you have to solve math problem to skip.
+Clone software of **TimeOut**, and you have to solve math problem to skip.